Mohamed0071/link-scrape/README.md

 After that edit rin.py and follow comments inside, rin.sh has relative path pointing to rin.py so edit it to full path in case it doesn't work.

+If selenium doesn't work you can try installing it with "sudo pip install selenium" instead of ubuntu repo but idk if that will help, just guessing.

 Search.sh contains a relative path to script directory (if it doesn't work try specifying it), it will run every file with .sh at the end and put their output into json.

 It doesnt matter how the scraping scripts work, the only requirement is for them to outupt lines containing url as whatever the script outputs will be added to the output so if you make your own script it will work as long as the output follows this pattern: